derb12/pybaselines/README.rst

 Introduction
 ------------

-pybaselines provides different techniques for fitting baselines to experimental data.
+pybaselines provides many different algorithms for fitting baselines to data from experimental techniques such as Raman, FTIR, NMR, XRD, PIXE, etc. The aim of the project is to provide a semi-unified API to allow quickly testing and comparing multiple baseline algorithms to find the best one for a set of data.

+pybaselines has 25+ baseline algorithms.
 Baseline fitting techniques are grouped accordingly (note: when a method is labelled as 'improved', that is the method's name, not editorialization):

 a) Polynomial (pybaselines.polynomial)